IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

   "type_params": {"ssl": false},
   "address" : "127.0.0.1",
   "port": 8999,
-  "properties": {"dataType": "float", "unit": "F", "sensorType": "ambient"}, "advertise": {"locally": true, "cloud": false}
+  "properties": {"dataType": "float", "unit": "F", "sensorType": "ambient"}
 }
 ```

 Let's go through each of the above attributes:

-* `name` *(compulsory)*: a string, preferably a user-friendly one, since service names might be displayed by other
+* `name` *(optional with exceptions)*: a string, preferably a user-friendly one,
+since service names might be displayed by other applications.
+Note: a `name` is *compulsory* if the service is
-applications
+advertised on the network.
+* advertise *(optional)*: when not present, service is advertised locally (on the LAN) by default.
+Currently,
+iecf does not support advertising services in the cloud, so the 'cloud' field is essentially ignored.
 * `type` *(compulsory)*: the details of how messages are sent and received are indicated by the `type` field.
 The
 `type` field usually contains the `name` of a *communication plugin*.
 In iecf, plugins abstract away the details of
 *how* messages are sent, thus allowing developers to focus more on the contents of those messages.